You are going to hear a lot about GDPR – the General Data Protection Regulations that come into effect in May 2018.

 Would you put the cash in an envelope, stick a stamp on it and send it through the ordinary post so the people you pay can use that money to make more money for you?

 You’re still in business, so I am guessing the answer is no. But when it comes to outsourcing we do the equivalent with our clients’ data without giving it a moment’s thought.
 GDPR covers how you move data from place to place

 GDPR means you need to rebuild

-GDPR is a whole new way of looking at what permissions you need when to do what.
-You are not going to be able to say – they came to my house so of course I had permission to take all their cash.
+GDPR is a whole new way of looking at what permissions you need and when to do what.
+You are not going to be able to say – they came to my house so, of course, I had permission to take all their cash.

 Using implied permission (they must have wanted me to do that) is going to be replaced by informed permission and for specific reasons.

 Many well-established marketing techniques are going to need an overhaul.

 What are you doing to get ready for GDPR?